 >> Provision for annual vehicle growth rate based on the vehicle population at the end of the year.

 >> Replacement COEs from vehicles deregistered in the preceding three-month period.

 >> Adjustment for changes in the taxi population, replacement of commercial vehicles under the Early Turnover Scheme, and expired COEs.

-Earlier this year, LTA has announced that it will freeze vehicle growth in Singapore until January 2022 due to uncertainty over travel patterns due to the COVID-19 pandemic.
+In 2020, LTA has announced that it will freeze vehicle growth in Singapore until January 2022 due to uncertainty over travel patterns due to the COVID-19 pandemic.
 This means that the growth rate for private vehicles and motorcycles will be at 0%, while COE for commercial vehicles (Category C) will grow at 0.25% p.a.

 Demand For COE

 Supply and demand set the price for COE, and this in turn regulates demand.
-When COE prices are high, vehicle prices as quoted by dealers will have to go up, and this in turn reduces demand.
-When COE prices are lower, dealers can afford to reduce prices (if they want to), and this will increase demand.
+When COE prices are high, vehicle prices as quoted by dealers will have to go up, and this, in turn, reduces demand.
+When COE prices are lower, dealers can afford to reduce prices, if they want to, and this will increase demand.

 Open Bidding Concept For COE